 How: capturing the magic of subject matter experts through video

 Here’s one way to work within this area: start by capturing a number of videos, even as short as one or two minutes long, where your experts talk about some aspect of technology or provide other industry-based perspectives that you expect will appeal to a broad audience or perhaps just to a small niche of like-minded experts.
 Check out Dupont’s approach here.
-It’s simple (and can easily be done even more rough and ready) but relevant and engaging, as the comments indicate.
+It’s simple but relevant and engaging, as the comments indicate.

 Initially, I’m not advising you to create a complex and difficult-to-control roster of would be experts as rock stars with and abundance of social media profiles and handles to go with.
 Most B2B companies have one or two technically competent people who are able to bridge the gap between deep technical know-how and effective communication.
 Such people often have likeable, helpful personalities combined with a good understanding of what should and should not be shared with customers.
 With qualities like these, they should be empowered to build thought leadership while sharing their deep knowledge and engaging energy with the larger industry community and your potential customers.
 Engage them, entice them and help them find the sweet spot between deep knowledge and accessibility.